Introduction to Creating Course Videos

 6. Allow students access to your slides.
 You can also add notes after each video in Canvas with links to relevant materials like further readings and external resources.

 7. Clear out distracting items from your background, ensure you have good audio, and position the camera for good framing.
 Have water handy for long sessions.
 Visit the 'Presentation Tips' section below for more guidance.

 8. Engage the audience by looking towards the camera.
 Have notes or a set of prompts available if it will help you focus your delivery.
-Here is a link to a free, web-based teleprompter app that you can use to deliver your script.
+Cue Prompter is an example of a free, web-based teleprompter app that you can use to deliver your script.

 The purpose of a course introduction video is to welcome students to the course and to give them a sense of who you are.
 The goal is to show them your personality so that despite taking the course remotely, they still feel connected to you, their instructor.